 Simon Blanchard (Deputy Chair)

-Simon is Deputy Chair of the DPN and a Partner at DPN Associates.
-Simon has considerable data protection experience and a keen interest helping organisations to apply good data governance.
+Simon is a Partner at DPN Associates and has considerable data protection experience and a keen interest helping organisations to apply good data governance.
 He is experienced in helping boards to develop and expand their privacy programmes.
 He enjoys hosting training and workshops for business teams covering a range of data protection and privacy matters.
-Simon also has a lot of commercial experience, having held the role of Head of Data & Online Marketing at the publisher Bauer Media until 2014.
-He have experience in many other sectors including travel, logistics, financial services, life sciences and the not-for-profit sector.
+Simon also has extensive commercial experience, having held the role of Head of Data & Online Marketing at the publisher Bauer Media until 2014.
+He has experience in many other sectors including travel, logistics, financial services, life sciences and the not-for-profit sector.

 Dominic is a solicitor and Head of IP & Privacy at Royal Mail, the UK’s leading postal operator and sole designated Universal Service Provider, delivering letters and parcels to about 30 million UK addresses six days each week, and operating in 42 other countries.
 Dominic’s responsibilities include leading on the legal position for group-wide strategy around data protection policies, guidance and procedures, as well as advising on data protection compliance.
 Prior to joining Royal Mail, Dominic worked in legal private practice giving commercial advice on data protection and freedom on information to a broad array of clients in sectors ranging from financial services to retail.